-Drinking enough water each day may not be at the top of your list, but just like oxygen, water is an essential element and a significant component in the human body.
+Drinking enough water each day may not be at the top of your list, but just like oxygen, water is an essential element and a significant component of the human body.
 In fact, your body is 60% water, with the blood containing 90% of it.
 That’s to say, every cell in your body needs water to function correctly.
 So what exactly are the benefits of drinking water?
 Let’s find out!

-1. It promotes brain function
+1. Water promotes brain function

 The brain contains more water mass than any other organ in the body.
 Approximately 75 percent of the brain mass is water.
 This offers structural and metabolic support for cells and tissues.
 Water also helps deliver nutrients and other compounds essential for better brain function.

 Studies show that even a slight level of dehydration may affect normal brain function.

 In one study, 26 men were involved in three randomized trials of exercise-induced dehydration plus a diuretic, exercise-induced dehydration plus a placebo without a diuretic, and controlled exercise with no dehydration plus placebo.

 At the end of the study, researchers found that mild dehydration, even without hyperthermia, increased tension and fatigue, and induced concentration and working memory changes.